[REVEALED] Japanese Foods That Start With X

 Xinomavro, a term originating from Greek, finds its way into Japanese culinary discussions as it refers to a specific type of grape used in winemaking.
 Japanese wine culture has been burgeoning in recent years, with winemakers experimenting with various grape varieties to create unique and distinctive wines.

-See also Snacks That Start With E
+See also [REVEALED] Fall Foods That Start With X

 Grapes and Terroir: